danielsGitStuff/mel/auth/README.md

 # Mel.auth
 Note: words that do not start with a capital letter in English but are written with one refer to classes or interfaces
 ## What is it?
-MelAuth is a framework which allows secure communication between multiple nodes on a network.
+MelAuth is a framework, which allows secure communication between multiple nodes on a network.
 But there is quite a lot of stuff out there that does the same, eh?
 You are right about that.
 So what's the bloody difference?